Employment and Benefits

 Evolving Our Morning-Focused Work System / Managing Work Time

-The morning-focused work system we adopted in October 2013 has promoted workstyles that reflect the ITOCHU philosophy by encouraging a mindset among employees: leaving work early in the evening and coming to work early in the morning leads to more efficient work.
+Our morning-focused work system, adopted in October 2013, has promoted workstyles that reflect the ITOCHU philosophy by encouraging a mindset among employees: leaving work early in the evening and coming to work early in the morning leads to more efficient work.
 This also had a significant impact on society by serving as a positive case study for the government’s initiatives related to reducing long work hours.

 The results of the employee engagement survey conducted in December 2021 pointed out a need for further initiatives related to supporting diverse workstyles.
 In response, in May 2022 we adopted a morning flex-time structure.
 We also adopted telecommuting.
-These initiatives enable early work start and end times, allowing free time to be used towards self-improvement, child care, and family care.
-We hope these initiatives will help increase employee motivation and lead to improvements in work productivity and in our corporate value.
+These initiatives allow early work start and end times, enabling them to dedicate their free time to self-improvement, child care, and family care.
+These initiatives help increase motivation and lead to improvements in work productivity and in our corporate value.

 ITOCHU believes its initiatives as a pioneer in work-style reform will both empower individual employees to change their approach to work, and promote balanced operational reforms.
 In this way, the Company is striving to achieve a work environment that enhances operational effectiveness, helps maintain and improve employee health, support the activities of employees who face time constraints from raising children or caring for family members in poor health and allows a more diverse set of employees to make full use of their capabilities.